Are You Ready to go Off-Roading?

 All of the top off-road brands come off of their respective assembly lines ready to go and conquer most of the basic off-road trails.
 Small to medium-sized rocks, a few mud puddles, and a pot-hole here and there would all be defined as basic obstacles on the most elementary "off-road" trails.
 Whether your off-road vehicle is a Ford, Chevrolet, GMC, Dodge, Jeep, Toyota, Nissan, or even a Hummer, what comes off an assembly line is a well-thought out engineered machine that was meticulously put together to perform at a predetermined level.
 Many of these world-known brands are primed for average off-road performance.
 Depending on your vehicle's assembly option from the manufacturer coupled with the level of trails you want to conquer will ultimately define what lift kit, suspension, tires, wheels, hydraulic and more upgrades you will need to consider.
 To boost your performance the right way will come down to the higher-ranked brands you go with on the modifications you make to your off-road vehicle.
 One of the most popular upgrade is additional ground clearance via 2" to 10"+ lift kits.
 Sturdier and bigger tires and wheels for better dig and grip are right behind the lift kit being put on your truck or Jeep.
 Brighter and wider coverage off-road light bars and other lighting accessories makes the trails at night light up like never before.
 Suspension and shock upgrades with hydraulic options grow in popularity year over year.
 Again, how extensive you go with your upgrades and modifications depends on your overall style and the level of difficulty in the trails you plan to conquer.

-It is absolutely critical before driving on any level or grade of trails that you go through a pre-trail ride checklist to make sure your 4x4 truck or Jeep is trail-ready to ride off-road.
+It is absolutely critical before driving on any level or grade of trails that you go through a pre-trail ride checklist to make sure your 4x4 truck, Jeep, or SUV is trail-ready to safely ride off-road.
 So what is "trail-ready."
 Depending on the level of trails you decide to take on should drive you to the level of how in-depth you should go in getting your ride ready.
 Most full-service auto repair or custom shops like FlexBilt will look over your truck or Jeep's tire's, lift, suspension, winch, lighting, and the engine fluid levels.
 Tire rotation and getting an alignment before hitting the trails is always recommended.
 Seasoned & experienced off-road groups will sometimes look over each others vehicles and look for things an owner might miss.
 Everything from loose suspension components to making sure your battery is securely fastened to any fluid leaks around the top & lower radiator hose, water pump, or the power-steering pump.
 Once you have everything checked out, you are ready to take on some of the most challenging off-roading trails from Alabama to California!

 What are the most common off-road terrain in North America?